Bayesian Image Analysis in Fourier Space: Approximating Markov random fields with BIFS

 To find a formulation in Fourier space that approximately matches a corresponding MRF model we propose taking the steps described in Algorithm \ref{simMRFalg}.

-Note that it is possible to take this approach when estimating a BIFS approximation to any Bayesian image analysis prior model, though the potential to match higher-level priors (e.g. ones that directly model geometric properties of objects in the image) is likely to be much less of a good approximation.
+Note that it is possible to take this approach when estimating a BIFS approximation to any Bayesian image analysis prior model, though the potential to match higher-level priors (e.g. ones that directly model geometric properties of objects in the image) is likely to be limited.